topdown/VVV-Dashboard/README.md

 * Show not installed if wp-config.php is missing
 * Custom setting for scan paths
 * Custom setting for wp-content paths
+* Create a child theme of any parent from themes list
+* Deeper .env support but must follow the installers path

 ---
 12/01/15  version: 0.1.3